kube-burner/kube-burner/docs/ocp.md

 ### cluster-density-v2

-Very similar to [cluster-denstiy](#cluster-density), but with some key differences provided by NetworkPolicies and improved readinesProbes, that leads to a heavier load in the cluster's CNI plugin.
+Very similar to [cluster-density](#cluster-density), but with some key differences provided by NetworkPolicies and improved readinessProbes, that leads to a heavier load in the cluster's CNI plugin.
 Each iteration creates the following objects in each of the created namespaces:

 - 1 ImagesStream
 - 1 Build.
 The OCP internal container registry must be set-up previously since the resulting container image will be pushed there.